spchinazo/search-inside-a-book/README.md

 ## Goals
-The ultimate goal of this exercise is to simulate the day to day working environment at publica.la, as in during the exercise you'll be a member of the team.
+The ultimate goal of this exercise is to simulate the day-to-day working environment at publica.la, as in during the exercise you'll be a member of the team.

 We will evaluate:
 - Team interaction